spinfast319/Standard-Folder/README.md

 - The script uses _Info_ for ripping info, lineage, reviews etc,
 - The script uses _CD1_, _CD2_, etc as the fomart for multiple discs.

 It uses [a file that maps most common aliases](https://github.com/spinfast319/Standard-Folder/blob/main/folder_map.txt) and some regular expressions to deal with common variants.
-If it encounters a sub directory that doesn't map to a known pattern it will first log it and then move the whole album to a folder where it can be edited by hand.
+The above preferences could easily be edited to fit your preferences in the script.
+If the script encounters a sub directory that doesn't map to a known pattern it will first log it and then move the whole album to a folder where it can be edited by hand.
 It keeps track of what is renames and what it moves and provies a summary in the terminal as well as logging it.

 It is designed specifically for albums with artwork folders or multiple disc folders in them and ignores those without.
 It can also handle specials characters.
 It has been tested and works in Windows 10.